 First, don’t format the drive.

-Formatting will erase whatever’s on there or, at a minimum, make it more difficult to recover your data.
+Formatting will erase whatever’s on the hard drive, or at minimum, make it extremely difficult to recover your data.

 I do have some suggestions of next steps to take instead.

 Become a Patron of Ask Leo! and go ad-free!